SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 kubectl port-forward XXX-XXX-solace-2 8081:8080 &
 ```

-For ssh access to the individual message brokers use:
+For ssh access to individual message brokers use:

 ```sh
 kubectl exec -it XXX-XXX-solace-<pod-ordinal> -- bash